 The Gospel of the Kingdom

 So, what is the Gospel?
 Maybe we should ask, where in the New Testament do we find it summarized in a nutshell?
-In my humble estimation the locus classicus for understanding the Gospel must be Luke 24:46-49.
-I find it an even better starting point than I Corinthians 15:1-11.
-This is why.
-In Luke we get the most important components of true Gospel preaching within a few verses, as Jesus spoke to his disciples the very night after his resurrection.
+In my humble estimation Luke 24:46-49 must be the place to go, even before I Corinthians 15:1-11.
+We fond here the most important ingredients of true Gospel preaching within a few verses, as Jesus spoke to his disciples the very night of his resurrection.
 So, what are those components?
 I quote Luke from the New King James Version: